stijnmoreels/mediator-pattern/README.md

 # Mediator Pattern
-The Mediator Pattern is used to handle complex communication between objects.
+The **Mediator Pattern** is used to handle **complex communication** between objects.
 This way the data exchange is decoupled for the sender and receiver.

-In a previous project, I used this pattern to exchange data between objects in a one-to-many relationship.
+In a previous project, I used this pattern to **exchange data** between objects in a **one-to-many relationship**.
 The problem occurred when I was trying to send the data manually to each recipient, but really quick I found that this problem needed a more abstract way in order to exchange the data in a proper way.

 Check out the following classes: